-While girls can earn these awards year-round, to be recognized in our Council’s Awards Yearbook and be invited to In Your Honor, final reports and paperwork must be submitted by Wednesday, March 15.
-Girls who submit after March 15 will be included in next year’s yearbook.
+While girls can earn these awards year-round, to be recognized in our Council’s Awards Yearbook and be invited to In Your Honor, final reports and paperwork must be submitted by March 15, 2023.
+Girls who submit after will be included in the 2024 award yearbook.

-March 15 is also the deadline for graduating Gold Award recipients to submit their applications for our Council’s Gold Award Scholarships and the President’s Award.
+This is also the deadline for high school graduating Gold Award recipients to submit their applications for our Council’s Gold Award Scholarships and the President’s Award.

 Bronze.
 Silver.
 Gold.
 These represent the highest honors a Girl Scout can earn.

 All three awards give you the chance to do big things while working on an issue you care about.
 Whether you want to plant a community garden at your school and inspire others to eat healthy for your Bronze, advocate for animal rights for your Silver, or build a career network that encourages girls to become scientists and engineers for your Gold, you’ll inspire others (and yourself).

 Also a given: as you earn one of Girl Scouts’ highest awards, you’ll change your corner of the world—and beyond.
 The possibilities are endless.

 Want to see what Bronze, Silver, and Gold Award Girl Scouts have done to earn these important recognitions?
 For inspiration, check out examples via Girl Scouts of the USA’s Map It: Girls Changing the World.

 Girl Scouts who will be in grades 7-11 in fall 2022 are eligible to apply to be part of the Girl Scouts of the USA National Girl Advisory Board!